Refactoring - Part III

 Recap

 In our last article we started refactoring the structure of our backtesters code to make it easier to work with in the future.
 It turned out that in order to port over the calculations, we need to kind of port over everything from our old backtest.
-Using assert()
+Using assert() calls as a test-suite proxy, we started porting over the logic to fetch historical prices while trying to migrate the implementation to calculate our strategies pre-cost sharpe ratio.
+Today we're going to continue that process.

 But before we do anything else, let's quickly fix a bug we introduced while porting the price fetching logic for multiple datasources.